 - Commission and start up all foodservice equipment

-- Train ownership and staff on equipment operation
+- Train ownership and staff on equipment purchased through Rapids

-- Provide ongoing STAR service coverage for maintenance
+- Provide STAR service coverage for ongoing maintenance in our service area

 General Contractor